syntax-syndicate/goose-terminal-agent/documentation/blog/2025-06-24-mcp-jupyter-server/index.md

 ### Real-time Debugging

-When errors occur, the AI has full context:
+When errors occur, the assistant has full context:

 > <span style={{color: '#2563eb', fontWeight: 'bold'}}>User:</span> "I'm getting a KeyError in cell 5"
 >